Drummingcoder/Chess-clock-arduino/README.md

 - The difference between v1.0 and v2.0 is that v2.0 has two additional displays to show Player 1 and 2 times separately

 Things to add:
-- Ability to reset the chess clock after timing out (and also the option to play again with the same settings).
 - A beep every time a turn is made?
 - Ability to add or subtract time during a game while in the Pause menu
 - Add a centisecond display (v1.0 only)
-- Start the timer (when the game starts) only when player 1 presses their button
+- Blinking minutes or seconds when setting up
+- Better time handling using millis(), using delay() for now

+Added:
 - Option to use previous time settings or not when setting up
 - Hexadecimal minutes up to 12, for 120 minutes (v2.0 only)
+- Start the timer (when the game starts) only when player 1 presses their button
+- Ability to reset the chess clock after timing out and also the option to play again with the same settings (just use the Reset button)

 This chess clock allows you to set separate times for players 1 and 2 (although you can leave the times for player 2 blank if you want to have players 1 and 2 the same).
 When starting the chess clock and setting the time controls, use the player 1 button to decrement, the player 2 button to increment, and the Set button to set that time setting.
 You can also set the increment time (in seconds)